Make Quick Changes To PDF Files With PDF Mod [Linux]

 Make simple changes to any PDF file in Linux.
 Move pages around, edit the bookmarks, add pages from another PDF or remove pages altogether.
-It’s a snap with PDF Mod, a simple Linux program that does one thing and does it well.
+It’s a snap with PDF Mod [No Longer Available], a simple Linux program that does one thing and does it well.

 PDF Mod isn’t a tool like that – it allows you to edit your PDF files directly.
 This is possible because of its limited functionality.
 You can’t make changes to pages, but you can move pages around or remove them altogether.
 Basically, it lets you re-shuffle pieces of paper the way you can in real life.